Aquaco is innovating the way high quality seafood is sourced and purchased.

 Known in the financial sector for delivering exceptional revenue and profits, Joe Cardenas has applied his skills to innovate aquaculture in Florida.

-Cardenas is both founder and CEO of AQUACO Farms, a privately funded startup that will establish a commercial aquaculture facility to grow out Florida Pompano for the retail market.
+Cardenas is both founder and CEO of AQUACO, a privately funded startup that will establish a commercial aquaculture facility to grow out Florida Pompano for the retail market.

 Prior to launching AQUACO Farms in 2016, he was Senior VP and Senior Banking Sales Officer in Palm Beach County for BB&T. He was directly responsible for the commercial market share growth for BB&T in Palm Beach, including the commercial finance, wealth management, capital markets and asset-based lending.